sneakyx/wordpressApiClient/docu/start-en.md

 You can use the funktion `$wordpressApiClient->getMediaByFilename()`.
 First parameter is the (partial) filename, the second paramter toggles the case sensitivity.

+### check if a post or an array of posts exists
+If you want to check if a post id (still) exists, use this function.
+You can send an id as integer (or as string), but you can also send an array of ids.
+If you send a single id, you get a single true or false in return, otherwise an array.
+The keys are the ids the you sent.
+`$wordpressApiClient->checkIfPostsExist`

 Is there something missing?
 Open an issue on github: [https://github.com/sneakyx/wordpressApiClient/issues](https://github.com/sneakyx/wordpressApiClient/issues)